onosproject/onos-config/docs/run.md

 > southbound layer

 **Note** This command will block until there is a change at the requested value that gets propagated to the underlying stream.
+Also as per `gnmi_cli` behaviour the updates get printed twice.

 ## Administrative Tools
 The project provides a number of administrative tools for remotely accessing the enhanced northbound